h4pZ/h4pz.co/content/blog/optuna-and-wandb.md

 ---

+[Weights and Biases][0] (WandB) is an experiment tracking, model optimization and dataset versioning tool.
+The cool thing about it is that the runs are stored on their cloud automatically.
+So, if you are training on a remote server, you just setup a few lines of code in your experiment and then you don't have to worry about getting back the results out of the instance before shutting it down.

 This tool also allows you to do some hyperparameters sweeps.
 It comes with some predefined [algorithms][1] for this purpose.
 However, you might want to use an alternative method or library.
 In my case, I wanted to use [Optuna][2], which is a bayesian hyperparameter optimization framework.
 Unfortunately I couldn't find a single example on the web on how to do so.
 More specifically, I didn't find an example on how to run the study and get both the hyperparameter history and a parallel coordinate plot in WandB.
 So, that's what this blog entry is for.